-Level Waste Reduction Activities Reported Platinum Davis offers workshops for residents on topics such as backyard composting and vermiculure to reduce waste and promote healthy living.
-Through the city's franchise with Davis Waste Removal, Davis residents can drop off and recycle "bulky items" such as couches, appliances and other hard to get rid of items.
-Adopted in 2007, the City's Construction and Demolition (C&D) ordinance requires all applicable construction, renovation and demolition projects to divert at least 50% of C&D waste from the landfill through recycling, reuse and/or waste reduction. www.cityofdavis.org/city-hall/public-works/solid- waste-and-recycling/recycling/construction-demolition-materials In 2013, Davis adopted a single-use carry out (plastic) bag ordinance.
+- 4. Davis offers workshops for residents on topics such as backyard composting and vermiculure to reduce waste and promote healthy living. - 5.
+Through the city's franchise with Davis Waste Removal, Davis residents can drop off and recycle "bulky items" such as couches, appliances and other hard to get rid of items. - 6.
+Adopted in 2007, the city's Construction and Demolition (C&D) ordinance requires all applicable construction, renovation and demolition projects to divert at least 50% of C&D waste from the landfill through recycling, reuse and/or waste reduction. - 7.
+In 2013, Davis adopted a single-use carry out (plastic) bag ordinance. - 8.
 Davis implemented a program to reduce city employee paper use by 25% by using duplex printing, reducing the number of printing devices available and evaluating employee education needs.
-2016

-Climate-friendly Purchasing Activity
+Climate-friendly Purchasing Activities

-Level Climate-Friendly Activity Reported Silver 1.
-Davis purchases 100% recycled content paper for all city use.
-2016
+1. Davis purchases 100% recycled content paper for all city use.

-Level Climate-Friendly Activities Reported Gold Beginning in about 2005, Davis eliminated using paper for city council agenda packets.
-Since the early 1990s Davis has required consultants responding to RFPs to use paper with minimum recycled content.
-201
+- 2. Beginning in about 2005, Davis eliminated using paper for city council agenda packets. - 3.
+Since the early 1990s, Davis has required consultants responding to RFPs to use paper with minimum recycled content.

-Level Climate-Friendly Activities Reported Platinum The city has a policy not to purchase single serving bottles of water for city events or facilities.
-Where feasible the city encourages vendors and caterers of city events to use compostable plates and utensils.
-Davis implemented a green fleet program beginning in the 1980s with the purchase of fuel efficient vehicles.
+- 4. The city has a policy not to purchase single serving bottles of water for city events or facilities. - 5.
+Where feasible, the city encourages vendors and caterers of city events to use compostable plates and utensils. - 6.
+Davis implemented a Green Fleet program beginning in the 1980s with the purchase of fuel efficient vehicles.
 Currently, the city has more than 20 alternative fuel vehicles in its fleet.
-2016

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver Davis installed a solar photovoltaic (PV) system at the city's waste water treatment plant in 2010 and a PV system on the Veteran's Community Center in the early 2000s.
-The waste water treatment plant array consists of 3,500 solar panels, covering about six acres and produces 1.7 million kWh, enough to run most of the plant's electricity demand per year.
-The Community Center array is approximately 12kWs and off sets a majority of the building's electricity use.
-2016
+1. Davis installed a solar PV system at the city's wastewater treatment plant in 2010 and a PV system on the veteran's community center in the early 2000s.
+The wastewater treatment plant array consists of 3,500 solar panels, covering about six acres and produces 1.7 million kWh, enough to run most of the plant's electricity demand per year.
+The community center array is approximately 12kWs and off sets a majority of the building's electricity use.

-Level Renewable Energy and Low Carbon Fuels Activity Reported Gold In 2001, Davis entered into an agreement with the PVUSA solar array (located on the city's old wastewater treatment plant in northeast Davis) to off-set the electricity use on over 45 city electricity accounts, including City Hall and many of the city's municipal water wells.
-The PVUSA site was designed as the 1st grid tied utility scale solar plant and continues to serve as an important research facility providing data on solar panel performance and longevity.
+- 2. In 2001, Davis entered into an agreement with the PVUSA solar array to off-set the electricity use on over 45 city electricity accounts, including city hall and many of the city's municipal water wells.
+The PVUSA site was designed as the 1st grid tied utility scale solar plant and continues to serve as an important research facility providing data on solar panel performance and longevity. - 3.
 Since the early 1990s, instead of natural gas, the city's wastewater treatment plant uses methane gas generated at the plant to help power the plant's digesters.
-2016